 The featured Sioux Falls chef this month is Empire Hy-Vee Chef Scott Teal.
 Learn more about apples and get Chef Scott’s Yummy Apple Nachos recipe with this Pick It!
 Try It!
 Like It! fact sheet.

 Don’t stop there!
-Find ways to promote apples at your work, school, childcare, and in your community!
+Find ways to promote apples and other amazing fruits & veggies at your work, school, childcare, and in your community!